-- It’s friendly to the environment – producing power from waves creates no gas, waste, pollution or any harmful byproducts
+- It’s green energy and friendly to the environment – producing power from waves creates no gas, waste, pollution or any harmful byproducts

 - It’s as predictable as clockwork – as our weather can be forecast, it’s possible to calculate the amount of energy waves will produce in advance

 - It reduces the reliance on foreign oil imports – the need for fossil fuels can be limited if countries maximum the potential of wave energy.

 Disadvantages of wave energy

 Despite its benefits, wave energy does have some negatives attached to it, namely: